See the Unseen Archives of Idi Amin at the National Museum

 The Unseen Archives of Idi Amin-Never before seen Photographs of Idi Amin at the National Museum in Kampala.
 The unseen archives of Idi Amin were discovered by researchers in 2015 in an old, locked filing Cabinet at the Uganda Broadcasting.
 Once it was pried open, they found 70,000 negatives.
 Most of them being of and about Idi Amin.

 In 2018 the Uganda Broadcasting Company, with support, funding, and technical support, began the process of digitizing the photos.
 Over 25,000 images have been digitized, and Two-Hundred were selected for the present Exhibition at the National Museum.

-The Exhibition was curated by Nelson Abiti (ethnographer, Uganda Museum), Dr. Derek R. Peterson (professor of history and African studies, University of Michigan, US), Edgar C. Taylor, and associate professor Richard Vokes of the University of Western Australia.
+The Exhibition was curated by Nelson Abiti (ethnographer, Uganda Museum), Dr. Derek R. Peterson (history and African studies professor, University of Michigan, US), Edgar C. Taylor, and associate professor Richard Vokes of the University of Western Australia.